 CIT Bank is the newest addition to the well-known CIT, a bank lending company, that has been around for years–since 1908 to be exact.
 CIT is a Fortune 500 company that provides financing and leasing capital to small business and middle market clients.

-Headquartered in Pasadena, CA, the bank is well capitalized.
+Headquartered in Raleigh, NC, the bank is well capitalized.
 It has an excellent Texas Ratio, which measures a bank’s capital in relation to its loan portfolio.
 Its equity to asset ratio is near 14%, which is considered excellent.

 Now on to its savings products and rates.